astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ### Task policy

 A task policy allows you to overwrite or reconfigure a task’s parameters.

-- It mutates tasks after they have been added to a DAG.
-- It expects a `BaseOperator` as a parameter, and you can configure skip/deny exceptions.
+You can implement this using `task_policy` function.
+It gets executed when the task is created during parsing of the task from `DagBag` at load time and mutates tasks after they have been added to a DAG.
+This means that the whole task definition can be altered in the task policy.
+It does not relate to a specific task running in a `DagRun`.
+The `task_policy` defined is applied to all the task instances that will be executed in the future.
+It expects a `BaseOperator` as a parameter.

 Some example implementations include: